 The last piece of support you will need is XLR cable.
 XLR cable is used to connect the boompole to the recording device.
 Depending on the type of boompole you use, you may need to connect your XLR cable directly to the microphone and then to the audio recorder, or you may be connecting the XLR cable from the end of boompole to the audio recorder.

 The benefit of connecting from the end of the boompole to your audio recorder is that you have less loose hanging audio cable to manage.

-The boom pole is sometimes held in place by a boom operator.
-However, for interviews we prefer having the boom pole held in place by a c-stand.
-In order for the c-stand to hold the boom pole, you will need a boom pole holder and a grip head.
+In order for your c-stand to hold the boom pole, you will also need a boom pole holder and a grip head.

 What’s the best way to actually RECORD the sound?

 The last (but very important) piece in your audio recording setup is your audio recorder.
 A great microphone’s sound is captured by a great recorder.